Greenpeace stages Darth Vader protest at deep sea mining conference

 “It’s got to be stopped before it starts.”

+A Department for Business and Trade spokesperson said: “Our position remains that the UK will not sponsor or support issuing of exploitation licences for deep sea mining projects unless and until there is sufficient scientific evidence about the impact on deep sea ecosystems.

+“We continue to work closely with the International Seabed Authority to ensure there are strong and enforceable environmental regulations so it contains the highest environmental standards to safeguard our oceans.”

-The PA news agency has contacted the Department for Environment, Food and Rural Affairs and the Deep Sea Mining Summit.
+The PA news agency has contacted the Deep Sea Mining Summit for comment.